Your Build Scripts Stink: The State of Code Smells in Build Scripts: Empirical Analysis of Build Scripts

 \subsubsection{Occurrence}

 The occurrence is the number of each code smell across different build systems.
 As represented in Table~\ref{occr}, among all smells, Wildcard Usage was the most frequent, with 2,205 instances in Make scripts.
-Insecure URLs followed, especially common in Maven (854) and Make (587).
+Insecure URLs are followed, especially common in Maven (854) and Make (587).
 Lack of Error Handling also stood out in Make (988), while Inconsistent Dependency Management was largely observed in Maven (797).

-Hardcoded Paths/URLs appeared frequently in Make (664) and Maven (373), and Suspicious Comments were notable in Make (685) and Gradle (104).
+Additionally, Hardcoded Paths/URLs appeared frequently in Make (664) and Maven (373), and Suspicious Comments were notable in Make (685) and Gradle (104).
 Deprecated Dependencies were dominant in Gradle (217), and Outdated Dependencies in Maven (319).
 Duplicate entries were mostly found in Maven (139) and Gradle (116), with none in Make.

 Other smells like Hardcoded Credentials, Missing Dependency Version, and Complexity also showed varying occurrences, with Make and Gradle scripts often reporting higher counts.
 The ``no smells'' represents the number of scripts where no code smell was found for that certain build type.
 These patterns suggest that certain smells are more prevalent in specific ecosystems, possibly due to differing development practices or code structure.